 Since the hospital was still taking COVID precautions, Cassie and her husband didn’t have their usual support system with them during their inpatient stay.
 However, Cassie says one of the PICU social workers went out of her way to make sure they were supported on surgery day.

 “She put in a special request to see if our moms could be in the waiting room with us and be allowed to see him afterwards,” she said.
 “Luckily, the request was granted, and it meant the world to us to have that much needed support from our family.”

 The 2-hour surgery went well, and Dr. Stewart says he’s hopeful Ashton won’t need more surgeries in the future.

 “The vast majority of repairs last a lifetime,” he said.
 “The effects on blood pressure, specifically high blood pressure, will require Ashton to regularly see a pediatric cardiologist.”

 The Amicks, who are residents of Mansfield, are grateful for the chain of events that eventually led them to Akron.

 “From the initial referral by our nurse practitioner to the surgery with Dr. Boydstun, we were in the right place to discover Ashton’s heart defect,” said Cassie.
 “If we had gone somewhere else there’s a possibility this may not have been caught or caught early, and the outcome may not have been as favorable.
 We are very thankful.”

-In 2014, Akron Children’s Hospital and the Cleveland Clinic partnered to create the Pediatric and Adult Congenital Heart Center, allowing pediatric cardiovascular surgeons and adult congenital cardiologists to collaborate on patient cases, share best practices and combine outcome data.
+In 2014, Akron Children’s and the Cleveland Clinic partnered to create the Pediatric and Adult Congenital Heart Center, allowing pediatric cardiovascular surgeons and adult congenital cardiologists to collaborate on patient cases, share best practices and combine outcome data.
 That affiliation includes both organizations’ pediatric and adult congenital heart programs, giving families access to the very best pediatric cardiac care close to home, including surgical care for the most serious and complex congenital heart defects.